dozingcat/CardsWithCats/assets/doc/about.md

 Comments or bug reports: [bnenning@gmail.com](mailto:bnenning@gmail.com)

+## General

 ## Hearts

+### Rules
-The goal is to have the lowest score when the match ends.
+The goal is to have the lowest score by avoiding points.
 A match consists of multiple rounds and ends when one player reaches 100 points.
 Points are scored by taking hearts and the queen of spades.

 After the cards are dealt for each round, there is usually a passing step.
 In this step each player